Trewaters/SifuTrewaters/practice/signIn_2018.md

+- 6/5/2018 Tuesday, I voted today!
+No more 45 or his minions who rule the USA.
+On another note I worked on a demonstration of the Electron exploit.
+It was nice to actually look into an exploit in detail and try to recreate it myself.
+Looking forward to mentioning this at SF Node. [ Day 16 of 30 ]
 - 6/4/2018 Monday, Focus.
 This is only the beginning. [ Day 15 of 30 ]
 - 6/3/2018 Sunday, Frustrated.
 Gotta wake up early to do all the things I feel I should be doing.
 Hard to sleep in and get my work finished for the day. [ Day 14 of 30 ]
 - 6/2/2018 Saturday, Using my weekend morning to keep up with my coding practice.
 Everyday is a chance to do that much more. [ Day 13 of 30 ]